-The production costs of shell eggs and whole egg powder were calculated for eight EU egg producing countries: the Netherlands, Germany, France, Spain, Italy, the United Kingdom, Poland and Denmark and four non-EU countries: Ukraine, the USA, Argentina and India.
+The production costs of shell eggs and whole egg powder were calculated for eight EU egg-producing countries: the Netherlands, Germany, France, Spain, Italy, United Kingdom, Poland and Denmark and four non-EU countries: Ukraine, the USA, Argentina and India.
 In all countries data were collected on prices (feed, young hens), technical results (egg production, feed intake, mortality), investment (poultry house, cages) and other costs (interest rate, labour, manure disposal).
 For egg processing, data were collected on investment in buildings, equipment and labour costs.
-The base year for the data was 2015.
-The total costs were converted to euros with the average exchange rate in the year 2015.
+The base year for the data was 2017.
+The total costs were converted to euros with the average exchange rate in the year 2017.
 Account was taken of the implementation of enriched cages in the EU, being the minimum standard for egg production from 2012.

-Based on the 2015 situation four scenarios were developed:
+Based on the 2017 situation, four scenarios were developed:

-- A 50% reduction in import levies for eggs and whole egg powder, to illustrate the result of any multi - or bilateral agreement of the EU - A 10% lower exchange rate for the currency of the non-EU countries.
-A comparison of the exchange rate in 2014 and 2013 showed that for some non-EU countries this was a realistic scenario - A combination of a 50% reduction of the import levies and a 10% lower exchange rate - A 'worst case' scenario based on no import levies and a 10% lower exchange rate.
+- A 50% reduction in import levies for eggs and whole egg powder, to illustrate the result of any multi - or bilateral agreement of the EU with non-EU countries. - A 10% lower exchange rate for the currency of the non-EU countries.
+A comparison of the exchange rate in 2018 and 2017 showed that for some non-EU countries this was a realistic scenario. - A combination of a 50% reduction in import levies and a 10% lower exchange rate. - A 'worst-case' scenario based on no import levies and a 10% lower exchange rate.